mishakessler/unix-environment/README.md

 _Formulae_ installations handle softwares that you'll only interact with through the terminal– meaning, software that doesn't have an "App" interface in the GUI, such as Node. _Cask_ installations, on the other hand, are softwares that you interact with in your GUI, such as the Chrome internet browser.

-In terminal, Homebrew utilizes the `brew install <formula name>` command; if you're installing a cask, you use the `brew install --cask <cask name>` command and cask flag.
+In terminal, Homebrew utilizes the `brew` command prefix.

 </details>